andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 ### Phase Space

 Hamiltonian dynamics are about systems moving around in phase space.
-Phase space is the “room where it happens”, so to speak, so let’s dig deeper into what it is. *Phase space* is a
+It seems that phase space is the “room where it happens”, so to speak, so let’s dig deeper into what it is. *Phase space* is a
 ![2n](https://latex.codecogs.com/png.latex?2n "2n")-dimensional space
 parameterized by: